The Short Answer

 Stage 4: Local Police Force Search

-If there is a potential name match on any police system anywhere in the country, the application can be sent to that force for review, even if the applicant has never lived there.
-If the police hold potentially relevant information, they must assess whether it should be disclosed on the certificate.
-This assessment follows an agreed framework and takes time.
+If there’s a potential name match on any police system anywhere in the country, the application can be sent to that force even if the applicant has never lived there.
+When the police do hold information that might be relevant, they have to decide whether it should be disclosed on the certificate.
+That assessment follows an agreed framework, and it takes time.

 Stage 5: Certificate Printed and Posted